joaodinizaraujo/picpay-for-robberies/README.md

 # picpay-for-robberies
-A fake PicPay Android app so they don't steal your money!
+A stupid fake PicPay Android app so they don't steal your money!

 ## Roadmap